JabusVanDenBerg/SDE-SIS-Model/README.md

 ```
 python PlotSIS.py SIS.pckl
 ```
+See the code documentation for more information.

 ## Disclaimer

-The code is presented "as is" and not guaranteed to be without errors or to be accurate.
+The code is presented "as is" and is not guaranteed to be without errors or to be accurate.
 The code and ideas developed therein may be used, distributed, or changed for educational purposes and personal use, but should not be used for commercial purposes or scientific claims.